Advice for the high school senior struggling to pick a college.

 My daughter, on the other hand, knew she’d found her college right after an accepted students tour.

 Your senior doesn’t have to be in love with a college to choose it.
 Mine are happy where they are, at the same university, but for different reasons.

 The college is too far or too close to home Distance is an over-rated issue, unless travel costs are a problem.
 How often will/should your freshman really come home?
-How often will he want you to visit?
-The question is more how easily can he get home—is there a bus station, train station and/or airport nearby or a student share-a-ride program?
+How often will they want you to visit?
+The question is more how easily can they get home—is there a bus station, train station and/or airport nearby or a student share-a-ride program?
 At every college information session I asked about transportation options, usually annoying my kids.

 The familiar face I think knowing at least one person from home on your campus helps, even if it’s not a good friend.
 Something about knowing that person is there offers a sense of security.

 On the other hand, I don’t recommend that kids pick a college to be with their best friend because this often works in one of two ways: The friends are not BFFs by the end of the first semester, or the friendship creates a barrier to meeting new people.

 Your senior also shouldn’t dismiss a school if someone they don’t like goes there.
 That person can usually be avoided or will turn out to be the cheapest or most convenient ride home.